 John specialises in commercial and civil fraud litigation.
-Admitted as a solicitor in 1983, John worked in private practice and in-house for a leading life assurance company before establishing Bivonas with Antony Brown in 1997.
+Admitted as a solicitor in 1983, John worked in private practice and in the financial services industry as in-house counsel before establishing Bivonas with Antony Brown in 1997.

 John has extensive experience in a wide range of courts and tribunals including the UK Supreme Court, the Court of Appeal and the Divisional Court.
 He has been involved in a number of important reported cases.

 – Acting for directors of a plc listed on the London Stock Exchange in relation to an internal investigation of alleged fraudulent misconduct followed by proceedings to set aside an issue of new shares for an alleged improper purpose designed to affect the outcome of a vote at an Extraordinary General Meeting involving allegations of breach of fiduciary duty and breaches of the Companies Acts.

 – Acting for the principal defendant subject to a worldwide freezing order in relation to a claim that he was allegedly liable for deceit and breach of duty as effective controller of US$87.5m of the claimant’s funds repatriated from Turkey.

 – Advising the directors of a company as to their potential liability to the company, its creditors, its members and others arising out of the investment policy of the company and in particular concerning losses relating to investment bonds issued to a local authority valued at over £30m in a related sustainable energy business.